-A Title I schedule needs to be strengthened and developed to best support student needs.
-The addition of Title Teachers in areas of need such as writing, reading and math will help in closing the achievement gap.
-PBIS/SWIS and discipline reports should be used to address tier II strategies implemented through counseling services and RTI specialist.
+What does the process data tell you?
+A Title I schedule needs to be strengthened and developed to best support (process data describes the way programs are student needs.
+The addition of Title Teachers in areas of need such as writing, conducted; provides evidence of participant reading and math will help in closing the achievement gap.
+PBIS/SWIS and involvement in programs; answers the discipline reports should be used to address tier II strategies implemented question "What did you do for whom?") through counseling services and RTI specialist.
 The master schedule should adjust to reflect greatest needs to create opportunities for student engagement.
 Professional Learning should also reflect workshops that will best support high yield instructional strategies and personalized instruction.
 The process data also revealed the need for consistent implementation of the state's Instructional Framework to support effective Tier I instructional strategies.

 What achievement data did you use?
-GMAS, local common assessments (formative and summative classroom data), STAR Math, Assesslets, Read 180, Reading Plus, Reading Inventory · · · · · · · · · · · · · · · · · · · What does your achievement data tell you?
+GMAS, local common assessments (formative and summative classroom data), STAR Math, Assesslets, Read 180, Reading Plus, Reading Inventory

+What does your achievement data tell yo u?
 The data revealed that there is a historical concern in the area of ELA across grade levels for Reading informational text and Vocabulary.
-Writing has not made a significant decline in light of the pandemic.
-However, the gaps in all domains have increased in Math for all grade levels.
-The number system, Expressions and equationas and geometry are in high need of remediation for 6th grade whereas Geometry is a glaring area of remediation (over 50%) for all three grade levels.
-What demographic data did you use?
-Infinite Campus Reports, FTE reports, attendance/enrollment data, free and reduced lunch, and program participation.
+GMAS scores greatly improved this past year.
+Gains were made in all areas but especially in the area of math and science.

+Infinite Campus Reports, FTE reports, attendance/enrollr reduced lunch, and program participation.
+Infinite Campus Reports, FTE reports, attendance/enrollment data, free and reduced lunch, and program participation. -- --

 What does the demographic data tell you?
-The information provided has shown us that our enrollment as a whole continues to fluctuate due to our transient population (SY2021/1044 in continues to fluctuate due to our transient population (SY2021/1044 in comparison to SY2022/1040).
-Our actual number of students is 916.
-This has comparison to SY2022/1040).
-Our actual number of students is 916.
-This has comparison to SY2022/1040).
-Our actual number of students is 916.
-This has helped us to recognize a consistent need to find ways to support students who
+The information provided has shown us that our enrollment as a whole continues to fluctuate due to our transient population (SY2021/1044 in comparison to SY2022/1040).
+Our actual number of students is 867.
+This has helped us to recognize a consistent need to find ways to support students who may come to us with gaps.